 Water supply:

-Can be use from several models free available with ISI-MIP or other IIASA sources (VIC model, LPJmL model)
+Can be used from several models free available with ISI-MIP or other IIASA sources (VIC model, LPJmL model).
+However socio-economic scenarios have not been considered in these simulations but only climate change scenarios (with four RCPs) were considered.

 What is missing and can be done by WAT

-Linking supply and demand with a hydrological model
+Dynamic link between supply and demand with an integrated hydrological model

-to calculate real water availability for the downstream water users
+to calculate real water availability for the downstream water users after water consumption and reservoir operations

-to calculate the economic (or other) benefit of water allocation policies
+to calculate the economic (or other) benefit of water allocation and management policies

-Incorporation groundwater use, with surface water availability and demand to assess the nonrenewable part of groundwater (addressing groundwater exploitation)
+Incorporation groundwater use (40% of global water use), with surface water availability and demand to assess the nonrenewable part of groundwater (addressing groundwater depletion)

-Incorporate reservoirs in a multi-user, multi-functional (energy, agriculture, disaster reduction) way
+Incorporate reservoirs in a multi-user, multi-objective way (hydropower, water supply, flood control, navigation, etc)

-including water quality aspects (i.e. nitrate, phosphate)
+including water quality aspects linking to agriculture (i.e. nitrate, phosphate)

 The direct link to other IIASA models (Globiom, Message) going a step further than soft linking